What is data processing?

 Finding the data you need - either to digest or delete - isn't always easy in an increasingly data-intensive world

-Most organisations will process data in some way at some time, but what does the term 'data processing' mean?
-In essence, it is the collection and manipulation of data to produce new relevant information.
+It is safe to say that many organisations will process data in some way, but what does the term “data processing” actually mean?
+Essentially, it is the manipulation and collection of data to create new relevant information.

-It can also include the collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction of personal data.
+This can also include the recording, structuring, collection, organisation, adaptation, storage or alteration, consultation, retrieval, use, dissemination, disclosure by transmission, or otherwise making available, alignment or combination, restriction, destruction or erasure of personal data.

-Any changes to data can be considered as data processing.
-Raw data isn't in the right state for reporting, analytics, business intelligence, machine learning, so it needs to be aggregated, enriched, transformed, filtered, and cleaned.
+Any data changes can be considered data processing.
+As raw data is not in the correct state for analytics, business intelligence, reporting, or machine learning, it needs to be aggregated, transformed, enriched, filtered, and cleaned.

-Data processing certainly isn’t a novel concept, but near-constant technology and software updates could leave anyone’s head spinning.
-More technology means more data, which makes data processing even more important.
-Read on to see why data processing should matter to you and your business.
+Obviously, data processing isn’t a novel concept, but near-constant software and technology updates could leave anyone’s head spinning.
+More technology leads to more data, which makes data processing even more important.
+Read on to find out exactly why data processing should matter to you and your business.

 GDPR definition of data processing

-Since GDPR came into force in May 2018, there’s an important definition of data processing.
+Ever since GDPR was introduced in May 2018, there’s been an important definition of data processing.

-According to Article 4.2 of the EU’s GDPR, processing means "any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person".
+As per Article 4.2 of the EU’s GDPR, processing can be defined as "any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person".

 The stages of data processing

-Data processing comprises a number of steps that are pretty uniform, however much data you’re hoping to process or what you're doing with it.
+Data processing contains a number of fairly uniform stages, no matter how much data you’re aiming to process or what you plan to do with it.

-Data collection: Before any processing takes place, the data needs to be collected.
-Many data collection methods rely on automatic harvesting, but some will be more overt and rely on interactions with data subjects.
-Whatever means is used to collect the data, it's essential that it is stored in a format and order that is appropriate to the needs of the business, and that can be easily sourced for processing.
+1 Data collection: The data needs to first be collected before any processing takes place.
+A number of data collection methods rely on automatic harvesting, but others will be more unconcealed and are based on interactions with data subjects.
+No matter how the data is collected, it is of the utmost importance that the information is stored in a format and order that is appropriate to the needs of the business, which can be easily sourced for processing.